Session 15 (Study Day):

 Many different pictures of God are painted in the OT (wrathful, vengeful, judgemental vs merciful, forgiving, gracious) how does this impact on our understanding of the nature of God and how we discern what is the ‘truth’ in all of this?

 What do you make of the book Daniel and it's message?

 Make notes of your thoughts for discussion in the group session.

 In preparation for the second part of the study day watch Hayes Lecture 24 or read the corresponding chapter of the textbook then do the exercise below, making a note of your thoughts for discussion on the Study Day.

-What we can we learn from the book of Jonah for today?
+What we can we learn from the books of Jonah & Esther for today?

 Apocalyptic Hope (Rohr)